gaspm/rust-wasm-sandbox/README.md

 # Rust and WebAssembly Sandbox
 ### Demonstration of using WebAssembly.

-***I worked with Windows 11 WSL (Ubuntu 20.04), on macOS it should be easier to install.
-For more detailed information about installing Rust and Cargo, see the official pages.***
+I worked with Windows 11 WSL (Ubuntu 20.04), on macOS it should be easier to install.
+For more detailed information about installing Rust and Cargo, see the official pages.
+---
 ### Install Rust and Cargo
-- Rust is a multi-paradigm, high-level, general-purpose programming language. (https://www.rust-lang.org/)
+- **Rust:** multi-paradigm, high-level, general-purpose programming language (https://www.rust-lang.org/)
-- Cargo: the Rust build tool and package manager
+- **Cargo:** the Rust build tool and package manager (https://crates.io/)

 ### Installation
 https://doc.rust-lang.org/cargo/getting-started/installation.html

-#### Windows Subsystem for Linux
-`curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`

 ---